prime-slam/evolin/README.md

 [![License: Apache License 2.0](https://img.shields.io/github/license/saltstack/salt)](https://opensource.org/license/apache-2-0/)

 EVOLIN is a benchmark for evaluation of line detection and association results.
 We provide a set of docker-packed line detection and association algorithms, metrics to evaluate them, and line-annotated data.
+Additional information can be found on our [web page](https://prime-slam.github.io/evolin/) and in the article.

+## Installation
+1. Clone this repository.
+2. Install `g2opy` as described [here](https://github.com/uoip/g2opy).

+## Annotated data
+To evaluate line detectors and associators, we annotated `lr kt2` and `of kt2` trajectories from [ICL NUIM](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html), as well as `fr3/cabinet` and `fr1/desk` trajectories from [TUM RGB-D](https://cvg.cit.tum.de/data/datasets/rgbd-dataset).
+Only breaking segments have been annotated, such as ceilings, floors, walls, doors, and furniture linear elements.
+The datasets can be downloaded here.

+## Metrics

 The following detection metrics are implemented:
 * Heatmap-based and vectorized classification